Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Distinguishing between IEDCS and barotrauma can be difficult.
-An accurate report from the dive site including dive profile, the onset of symptoms, untoward events, or sudden changes of depth or gas mixture can all provide clues to distinguish DCS from barotrauma.
+An accurate report from the dive site, including dive profile, the onset of symptoms, untoward events, or sudden changes of depth or gas mixture, can all provide clues to distinguish DCS from barotrauma.
 Therefore input from diving companions, a divemaster, EMS personnel, and others in contact with the patient is important to elicit.
-Use of other allied health professionals such as otologists, audiologists, neurologists may also help to delineate DCS from barotrauma as well as to pick up on other organ systems affected.
+The care of these patients can include an interprofessional team including otologists, audiologists, neurologists, hyperbaric physicians, and specialty-trained nurses.